sfchronicle/police_pursuits/README.md

 # Fatal police pursuits database

 In late February 2024, the San Francisco Chronicle published **Fast and Fatal,** an investigation into police car chases across the nation.
-Central to the investigation was a dataset reporters built of people killed in pursuits from 2017 through 2022.
+The investigation centered on a dataset reporters built of people killed in pursuits from 2017 through 2022.

 This repository houses our public-facing dataset, which we invite researchers, other journalists and anyone else interested in fatal police pursuits to download and explore.